Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Preliminaries

 Note that this ODE is acting on the $N_V$-dimensional vector $\bm{\theta}(\tau)$, where $N_V$ is independent of the dimension $d$ of the time evolution in Eq.~\eqref{eq: generalized imaginary time schroedinger equation, ket formulation}, and is entirely determined by the number of parameters of the chosen Ansatz.
 In particular, $N_V$ is not bound to be a power of $2$.
-In principle, lower $N_V$ will reduce the total number of circuit evaluations for our algorithm (see Sec.~\ref{sec: Variational Quantum Simulator}), but will also lead to a lower expressivity of the corresponding Ansatz.\\ The elements of the matrix $A$ and the vector $C$ are:
+In principle, lower $N_V$ will reduce the total number of circuit evaluations for our algorithm (see Sec.~\ref{sec: Variational Quantum Simulator}), but will also lead to a lower expressivity of the corresponding Ansatz.